 The following post is to my fellow “christians.”
 Perhaps, the word christian needs to be clarified and defined just to be clear who I believe to be speaking to concerning masks and vaccines.
 Unfortunately, the word christian has become synonymous with people and ideologies that are in complete contradiction to the “christians” we read about in the book of Acts and in the New Testament: “And all those who had faith were at the same place and owned all things communally, And they sold their properties and possessions, and distributed to everyone, according as anyone had need.
 And from day to day they steadfastly remained in the Temple in concord of spirit and, breaking bread in one house after another, they shared their food in gladness and simplicity of heart, Praising God and enjoying the favor of all the people.”

-Obviously…when you have clear examples of how christians lived in the first century but you do not see “christians” living the same way now as they did under the direct guidance of the apostles, then things can get confusing rather quickly.
+Obviously…when you have clear examples of how christians lived in the first century but you do not see “christians” living the same way now as they did under the direct authority and teachings of the apostles, then things can get confusing rather quickly.
 Yet, if we can agree for the sake of this post to define christians by what christian’s believe and not how they live, then we might be able to get somewhere.
 Although, I am not sure how far we will get since there seems to be quite an assortment of “christian” beliefs.
 But…to make this as simple as possible and to write to christians, I would like to define “christians” as first and foremost believers in Jesus Christ.
 More specifically, as believers in Jesus Christ’s life, death and resurrection as recorded in The Bible.

 In addition to believing in Jesus Christ, it seems most natural that “christians” would believe “For God so loved the cosmos as to give the Son, the only one, so that everyone having faith in him might not perish, but have the life of the Age.”
 John 3:16